The solution is to cut greenhouse gas emissions and focus on nature-based solutions both on land and in the oceans.

 But the job's not done yet.
 If every country does only what it has pledged to date, we are on track for between 2.7°C and 3.5°C of warming.
 If our governments don't step it up, we'll lose the chance to limit warming to 2°C - let alone 1.5°C - by the mid-2030s.

 Aotearoa New Zealand needs to do its fair share to reduce emissions at home.
-It's 100% possible for our country to get to 100% renewable energy with net zero carbon emissions by 2050 - and that's what doing our fair share requires.
+It's 100% possible for our country to get to net zero carbon emissions by 2050 - and that's what doing our fair share requires.

-The problem is, greenhouse gas emissions in New Zealand have increased by over 57% between 1990-2018 and are expected to grow to 208% above 1990 levels by the middle of the decade.
+The problem is greenhouse gas net emissions in New Zealand have increased by over 57% between 1990-2018 and are expected to grow to 208% above 1990 levels by the middle of the decade.
 Current action by government won’t deliver the significant reductions we need.
 We have pledged to reduce our emissions by only 21% by 2030 are one of the world’s works performers.

-The global shift to a 100% renewable clean energy future is already underway.
 Smart countries and businesses all over the world are acting now to secure the benefits of an early transition for their people, economies, and bottom-lines.
-Others are lagging behind, and suffering the costs.
+Others are lagging behind and suffering the costs.

 We don't want Aotearoa New Zealand to lag behind.
 As well as meeting our moral obligation to the world, and helping to reducing the potential threats from climate change such a sea-level rise, there are huge benefits to New Zealand from taking action to reduce carbon emissions, like: